ioana0901/Hotel-Booking-Demand/README-EN.md

 The positive class is NO since there are fewer cases of cancellations.<br>
 ![image](https://user-images.githubusercontent.com/63421754/124272856-fb49a280-db47-11eb-8eac-71dbdc2de1ec.png)<br>
 ### b.
 Naive Bayes
-In order to make a Naive Bayes model, I first made a feature set in which I kept all the attributes that are not is_canceled.
-Next, I used the 10 folds cross validation method and made the model.
+To make a Naive Bayes model, I first made a feature set in which I kept all the attributes that are not is_canceled.
+Next, I used the 10 folds cross-validation method and made the model.
 To find the optimal model I performed an extensive search, the result being the following.<br>
 ![image](https://user-images.githubusercontent.com/63421754/124272928-14eaea00-db48-11eb-99a4-d9fa67226993.png)<br>
 It is noted that the optimal model has an accuracy of 76.08%, which is the one that uses kernel and adjust = 1.